Tainted\\Coders

 If we want something to execute when our game is running we need to schedule it to run in our app's loop.
 We do so by scheduling a system.

 Bevy has done a lot of work to make adding systems as ergonomic as possible.
-To us they are just plain Rust functions.
+To us they look like plain Rust functions.

-So lets define a new system outside of our main function:
+So lets define our first system outside of our main function:

 fn hello_world() {